mattermost/docs/doc/architecture/backup-restore.md

 ### Restore

 The backup utility when given an argument `--restore` attempts to restore from an existing backup to the running instance.
-This backup can be from either an omnibus-gitlab or a CNG Helm chart installation given that both the instance that was backed up and the running instance runs the same version of gitlab.
+This backup can be from either an Omnibus GitLab or a CNG Helm chart installation given that both the instance that was backed up and the running instance runs the same version of GitLab.
 The restore expects a file in backup bucket using `-t <backup-name>` or a remote url using `-f <url>`.

 When given a `-t` parameter it looks into backup bucket in object storage for a backup tar with such name.
 When given a `-f` parameter it expects that the given url is a valid uri of a backup tar in a location accessible from the container.